hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

-We would like to count the number of samples which have normal Mov10 expression in the meta dataset.
+4. We would like to count the number of samples which have normal Mov10 expression (MOVexpr) in the `meta` dataset.
 Let's do this in steps:

  - Write the R code you would run to return the row numbers of the samples with MOVexpr equal to "normal":